stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 # Acknowledgments

 This document grew in part out of discussions of initial use cases for middlebox cooperation at the IAB SEMI Workshop and the IETF 92 SPUD BoF;
-thanks to the participants. {{diag}} is based in part out of discussions and ongoing work with Mark Allman and Rob Beverly.
+thanks to the participants. {{meas}} is based in part on discussions and ongoing work with Mark Allman and Rob Beverly.

 This work is supported by the European Commission under Horizon 2020 grant